 A total solar eclipse is a grand spectacle, considered by many to be the most awe-inspiring sight nature has to offer.
 During totality, it turns dark in the daytime, the temperature drops, and the Sun’s corona and bright stars and planets become visible.
 If you are able, plan to be in the path of totality on August 21.
 You will make memories for a lifetime.

 As part of the Carolinas Solar Eclipse Party, more than 50 locations in North and South Carolina will offer eclipse viewing events for the public on August 21, 2017.
 These locations will be spread throughout the two states, both within and outside the path of totality.
 (Morehead Planetarium and Science Center plans to hold an eclipse event, but please note that our location will experience only a partial eclipse.)
-Check back later for a list of specific events and locations.
+For a list of Carolinas Solar Eclipse Party sites in NC, click here.

 Important safety information: